hakkasuru/server-driven-compose/README.md

 This project currently consists of one application.
 It is designed with view, material UI components, single activity multiple fragment, legacy navigation strategy etc. in mind to demonstrate a proof of concept that it is possible to migrate from a legacy code base to modern android development practices.

+Second application will be added in future to demonstrate server driven compose with modern android development practices.

 ## Screenshots
 ![](.documentation/screenshots/dashboard.png)
 ![](.documentation/screenshots/profile.png)